Intercollegiate Modules

 The course begins by considering period understandings of nature, and their relationship to categories such as the human, the creatural, the supernatural and the preternatural.
 We will also think about how ecocritical and ecological approaches might deepen a historical investigation of our materials.
 The main run of classes will explore the interwoven empirical, political and symbolic meanings conveyed by early modern images of nature.
 Possible topics include: Dürer’s watercolour nature studies; Bruegel’s depictions of the months and seasons; early modern microscopy; visual cultures of human and animal anatomy; sottobosco painting; the early modern ménagerie; hunting scenes and gamepiece still life; Altdorfer’s depictions of the German forest; and European artists’ responses to the environments of the Atlantic world, Asia and the Arctic.

-Religion and Society in Renaissance Italy – Dr Alessandro Scafi
+Religion and Society in Renaissance Italy

 The aim of this module is to identify and explain the significance of religious culture in late medieval, Renaissance and early modern Italy, providing a basic understanding of the interactions between politics, social life, cultural expression and religion.
 From the late Middle Ages to the early modern period politics and religion were inextricably bound together, the Church was involved in temporal matters and religious beliefs and practices were powerful motivating factors in contemporary policy making; religion was expressed both in rituals and in texts and works of art and formed a significant dimension of Italian culture and scholarship.
 Students are encouraged to develop a sound knowledge and critical understanding of Italian cultural history through the discussion of specific themes: the relation between pagan philosophy and Christian faith, Church and Empire, Church and Papacy, faith and space, sex and sanctity, Islam and Christianity, Jews and Christians, Church Councils and spiritual renewal, secular and religious utopias.
 Religion and Society in Renaissance Italy aims to critically assess the development of religious thought and practice by looking at texts and works of art, reaching – beyond factual information – a critical and unbiased assessment of the past and its complexities.

-The world of the book in the European Renaissance – Professor Bill Sherman, Dr Matt Coneys and Dr Giles Mandelbrote
+Taught by Professor Bill Sherman, Dr Matt Coneys and Dr Giles Mandelbrote

 The aim of the module is to provide an understanding of the culture of the book in Renaissance Europe—a time and place that saw the invention of printing, the growth of both private and public libraries, the development of bibliographical protocols, the advent of the humanist printer and new techniques for active reading.
 It also saw the beginnings of colonialism and conquest, cultural revolutions, religious reformations, and profound social upheavals.
 What role did the book play in these changes—or did it?
 How can it help us to understand the changing world of the European Renaissance?
 Through seminars, collection visits, and practical training at a historically appropriate printing press, this module will offer an overview of the history and the historiography of the book, with a special focus on the material aspects of production, dissemination and use.

-Classical Renaissance: Greco-Roman Rediscovery, Reception and Resurrection - Dr Lucy Nicholas
+Classical Renaissance: Greco-Roman Rediscovery, Reception and Resurrection

 This module places the spotlight on a major and vital dimension of the Renaissance: the revival of the classical tradition.
 We will begin by considering the quest for and rediscovery of ancient texts, and their subsequent diffusion and assimilation into humanist curricula across Europe.
 Students will be encouraged to consider how classical literature, rather than superseding a largely scholastic and Christian framework, was integrated into it, and also the extent to which the Church Fathers and medieval writers had already laid some of the groundwork for a much more extensive phenomenon of absorption.
 Students will be invited to take into account developments such as standardization and canon formation, but also regional and chronological trends.